Robert Porcher

-Robert Porcher III (/pɔrˈʃeɪ/; born July 30, 1969) is an American former professional football player who was a defensive end for the Detroit Lions of the National Football League (NFL).
+Robert Porcher III (/pɔːrˈʃeɪ/ por-SHAY; born July 30, 1969) is an American former professional football player who was a defensive end for the Detroit Lions of the National Football League (NFL).
 He played college football for the South Carolina State Bulldogs under head coach Willie Jeffries.
 He was selected by the Lions in the first round of the 1992 NFL draft.
 He was a three-time Pro Bowl selection.

 Professional career

 During much of his 13-year playing career, he was one of the league's most productive and feared defensive ends.
 Porcher played in 187 games—third all-time in Detroit history—and set a team record with 95.5 sacks during his career.
 He led Detroit in sacks eight times (also a Detroit record).
 He also became the first Lion to record double-digit sack totals in four consecutive seasons (1996–1999).

 Porcher earned trips to the Pro Bowl in 1998, 2000 and 2001.
 He also finished his career with 24 career games notching more than one sack.
 From 1996 to 2001, Porcher garnered 68 sacks during that six-year period, which was the second-highest in the NFL during that span.
 His 673 career tackles are ranked seventh in Detroit Lions history.